Cheapest Way to Ship Luggage Domestically in USA (2026)

 Key Factors That Determine Your Shipping Cost

-The price you pay isn’t just about the carrier you choose.
-Several key factors have a big impact on your final quote—see how to calculate shipping costs.
+The price you pay is not just about the carrier you choose.
+Several key factors have a big impact on your final quote.
+See how to calculate shipping costs for a full breakdown.

 How Shipping Distance (Zones) Affects the Price

-Carriers use a system of “shipping zones” to measure distance.
+Carriers use a system of shipping zones to measure distance.
 Zone 1 is local (within about 50 miles), while Zone 8 is cross country (over 1,800 miles).
-The rule is simple: the higher the zone number, the more you’ll pay to ship your suitcase.
+The rule is simple: the higher the zone number, the more you will pay to ship your suitcase.
 Sending a bag from New York to New Jersey will be far cheaper than sending the same bag from New York to California.

 Why Your Box Size Matters: Understanding Dimensional Weight

 Ever wonder why a big, light box of pillows costs so much to ship?
-That’s dimensional weight (or DIM weight) at work.
+That is dimensional weight (or DIM weight) at work.
 Carriers charge for the space a package takes up in their trucks.
-They calculate a “theoretical” weight based on your box’s length, width, and height.
+They calculate a theoretical weight based on your box’s length, width, and height.
 You get billed for whichever is greater: the actual scale weight or this dimensional weight.

-This means if you pack your 20 pound suitcase in a box that’s way too big, you could end up paying the shipping rate for a 35 pound package, simply because the box is bulky.
+This means if you pack your 20 pound suitcase in a box that is way too big, you could end up paying the shipping rate for a 35 pound package, simply because the box is bulky.

 Pro Tips for Saving Money on Your Luggage Shipment